jaredb650/MekaBox/README.md

 - All audio files are copied to a single folder
 - A custom XML is generated with relative paths that work anywhere
-- All your hot cues, memory cues, beat grids, BPM, key, and metadata are preserved
+- All your hot cues, memory cues, BPM, key, and other metadata are preserved
 - Setup scripts automatically configure the paths for the recipient's computer

 Now you can zip up the folder, upload it to Google Drive/Dropbox/WeTransfer, send it to a friend, download it on a different computer, or back up your sets to the cloud—and everything just works when you import it back into Rekordbox.